 All students are allocated to a House in order to link with the wider school and feel part of the school community and events.
 Students can get involved in all House competitions and activities throughout the year and work collectively towards gaining points for their house.

 Our skilled team of Personal Tutors will support students daily through their iLearn sessions and throughout their Sixth Form life.
 They are a first point of contact for parents should there be any concerns.
 They work with the students on drafting their applications for UCAS/Jobs and provide invaluable insight through their experience.
-Each year group has their own Head of Year who acts as a further source of support.
+The Deputy Head of Sixth Form also acts as a further source of support.

-There is also a designated counsellor and nurse available to Sixth Form students.
+There is a school counsellor and nurse available to Sixth Form students.
 Sessions are confidential and available for self-referral.
 We also have a designated Sixth Form Support Manager who is available to support students.

 We accept life is not always smooth and events can impact on studies.
 We urge students and parents to keep us informed so that we can intervene as early as possible.